mhbeals/mhwood.github.io/histories/delpher.md

 Since the 1970s, the Koninklijke Bibliotheek and other institutions have engaged in microfilm preservation of their newspaper collections.
-These efforts, however, were undertaken with differing specifications and not all of the collections have been found suitable for digitisation, usually owing to the high contrast employed in some filming processes.
+These efforts, however, were undertaken with differing specifications and not all the collections have been found suitable for digitisation, usually owing to the high contrast employed in some filming processes.
 Therefore, while it was generally considered preferable to digitise from microfilm collections, as doing so was more efficient and cost-effective than scanning originals, the microfilm status of a title was not a